Golden desert dunes glowing under a warm evening sky

 • AED floor swings from free to 2,500 , Al Qudra free public, Lahbab AED 99, DDCR luxury AED 2,500 ceiling

-• Wildlife swings from falcon-only to 90% oryx odds , Open public dunes carry no protected megafauna; DDCR is the wildlife tier
+• Wildlife swings from falcon-only to oryx almost always , Open public dunes carry no protected megafauna; DDCR is the wildlife destination

 • Dune profile swings from 20 m tan to 100 m red , Al Awir flat tan vs Big Red iron-oxide 100-metre crest